JuhoKon/musicbot-clj/README.md

 # Fullstack clojure project

 Project stub for fullstack development with Clojure + ClojureScript (reagent + re-frame).

+Currently has a template for SPA application and a working discord bot for streaming music with some basic functionalities.

+TODO: enable discord bot controls from browser

 ## License